nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="RESOURCE MACROS"></a>RESOURCE MACROS

-Resources are tree like structures hence this structure is also called as resource tree.
+Resources are tree like structures hence this structure is also known as resource tree.
 According to msdn there are only 3-levels.
 First level is *TYPE* level.
 You declare type of resource here.
 RT_MENU, RT_DATA, RT_DIALOG etc. Second level is ID level.
 You define *IDs* of resources here.
 ID_ICON, ID_MENU etc. Third level is *LANG*, language level.
 You define language and sublanguage *IDs* here.
-Last level is known as leaf level.
+Last level is known as LEAF level.
 You can use leafs as pointers to actual resources.
 Many resources require additional structures.
 User defined resources and raw resources doesn't require any special format.
 First define resource tree, which has type, id, lang and pointer to actual resources.
 Second define actual resources.
-They generally have special formats.

 Sample Resource Tree: